top of page

 “Try to simplify things as much as possible.
 Choose a site that already has a water supply if you can.
 Ideally, go for a location on Council owned land so that you’re not having to deal with a private landowner as well as the Council.”

-“Are you sure a water meter can be fitted to monitor usage of the fountain?
+“Can a water meter can be fitted to monitor usage of the fountain?
 We didn’t realise this isn’t always possible.
 Remember to allow for costs of fitting a meter in your overall budget.’

 Map of funded fountains